 the self-documenting value of source code.

-Sometimes functions explictly require unsigned int
+Sometimes functions explictly require unsigned int to be used.
+E.g., on

--architectures the X-windows function XQueryPointer
+amd-architectures the X-windows function XQueryPointer explicitly

-requires a pointer to an unsigned int
+requires a pointer to an unsigned int variable as one of its arguments.
+In

-such situations a pointer to a size_t
+such situations a pointer to a size_t variable can't be used, but the

-must be provided.
+address of an unsigned int must be provided.
 Such situations are

 exceptional, though.

 Other useful bit-represented types also exists.
-E.g., uint32_t
+E.g., uint32_t is

 guaranteed to hold 32-bits unsigned values.
-Analogously, int32_t
+Analogously, int32_t holds

 32-bits signed values.
 Corresponding types exist for 8, 16 and 64 bits

 values.
-These types are defined in the header file cstdint
+These types are defined in the header file cstdint.

-1'000'000 3.141'592'653'589'793'238'5 ''123 // won't compile 1''23 // won't compile either
+1''23 // won't compile either

 expression.